Lesson 6 of 6

 The 30-45 DTE Entry Sweet Spot

-Most systematic premium sellers open positions between 30 and 45 DTE.
-At this point, theta decay is meaningful but you still have enough time for the trade to work through minor adverse moves.
-You are positioned on the steepening part of the curve, capturing accelerating daily decay over the coming weeks.
+I open most of my positions between 30 and 45 DTE.
+At this point, theta decay is meaningful and picking up speed, but you still have enough runway for the trade to survive minor pullbacks.
+You're positioned right on the steepening part of the curve -- capturing accelerating daily decay over the coming weeks while gamma stays manageable.

-2. Let theta work for 15-25 days as decay accelerates
+2. Let theta work for 15-25 days while decay accelerates in your favor

-3. At 50%-65% of max profit, consider closing early to free capital
+3. Hit 50%-65% of max profit?
+Seriously consider closing and redeploying that capital

-4. If still open at 7-10 DTE, evaluate: close for small remaining profit or let expire
+4. Still open at 7-10 DTE?
+Time to decide: close for the small remaining profit or let it ride

-5. Reinvest freed capital into a new 30-45 DTE trade — the cycle continues
+5. Reinvest the freed capital into a fresh 30-45 DTE trade.
+Rinse and repeat.
+This is the cycle.

 The 50% Rule

-Many professional sellers close winning trades at 50% of max profit.
-Why?
-By that point, you have captured the easiest theta.
-The remaining 50% of profit takes roughly the same amount of time to earn but carries increasing gamma risk as expiration approaches.
-Close at 50%, re-deploy the capital, and start a fresh theta curve.
+I close most winning trades at 50% of max profit.
+Here's why: by that point, you've captured the easiest theta.
+The remaining 50% takes roughly the same amount of time but gamma risk keeps climbing as expiration approaches.
+Close at 50%, free up that capital, and start a fresh theta curve.
+This one habit probably added 3-4% to my annual returns.

 Avoid the Last 5 Days

-While theta decay is fastest in the final days, gamma risk explodes.
+Yes, theta decay is fastest in the final days -- but gamma risk explodes right alongside it.
 A 2% stock move at 3 DTE can swing your option from worthless to deep ITM overnight.
-Unless the option is very far OTM, it is often smarter to close at 80% of profit by 7-10 DTE rather than gambling for the last 20%.
+I've watched it happen on TSLA more than once.
+Unless your option is way OTM, close at 80% profit around 7-10 DTE rather than gambling for the last 20%.
+It's not worth it.

-The interplay between DTE and delta is crucial.
-A .25 delta put at 45 DTE is farther from the stock price in dollar terms than a .25 delta put at 14 DTE.
-Longer DTE gives you a wider buffer zone at the same delta because the market is pricing in a longer window for the stock to move.
+One more thing that tripped me up early: the same .25 delta put at 45 DTE is actually farther from the stock price in dollar terms than a .25 delta put at 14 DTE.
+Longer DTE gives you a wider buffer at the same delta because the market prices in more time for the stock to move.
+So that 45-DTE .25 delta put?
+It's safer than the 14-DTE .25 delta put, even though the delta is identical.

-• Theta decay accelerates — 60% of time value decays in the final 30 days
+• Theta decay accelerates -- 60% of time value evaporates in just the final 30 days

-• Enter trades at 30-45 DTE to ride the steepest part of the theta curve
+• Enter at 30-45 DTE to catch the steepest part of the theta curve.
+This is the sweet spot.

-• Avoid holding through the final 5 days unless the option is far OTM — gamma risk spikes
+• Avoid holding through the final 5 days unless your option is way OTM -- gamma risk gets nasty

 Quick Check